-Creamy peanut buttercream with a hint of brown sugar is perfectly fluffy and delicious.
+Creamy peanut butter buttercream with a hint of brown sugar is perfectly fluffy and delicious.
 Pipe it on your favorite cake or cupcakes for an extra special treat.

 Silky smooth and perfect for piping, this peanut butter frosting dances between sweet and slightly salty.
 As if the peanut butter flavor wasn’t enough, there is a bit of brown sugar mixed it to enhance that warm and nutty flavor.